 Click the headings below to learn more about your obligations as an HSP processor.

-HSP processors, also commonly referred to as a service provider, were required to register with the Authority by August 31, 2021.
-Producers, or PROs acting on their behalf, can only rely on service providers who are registered with the Authority.
+HSP processors, also commonly referred to as a service provider, were required to register with RPRA by August 31, 2021.
+Producers, or PROs acting on their behalf, can only rely on service providers who are registered with RPRA.

-Processors of categories A, B and C are required to submit a 2022 Interim Report that contains the recycling efficiency rate (RER) of each material at each of the processor’s facilities.
+Processors of categories A, B and C are required to submit an annual report that contains a verified recycling efficiency rate (RER) of each material at each of the processor’s facilities.

 Annual Performance Report

-Beginning in 2023, processors are required to submit a separate annual performance report for each material they process (excluding fertilizers) and include the following information from the previous calendar year:
+Beginning in 2023, processors are required to submit a separate annual performance report for each material they process (excluding fertilizers) with the following information from October 1, 2021 to December 31, 2022: